rocky-linux/documentation/en/rocky/8/admin_guide/07-file-systems.md

 * **set-group-ID** (_SGID]_)
 * **sticky-bit**

-As for the fundamental rights, the particular rights each have a value.
+As with the fundamental rights, the particular rights each have a value.
 This value is placed before the `ugo` set of rights.

 ![Special rights](images/FON-040-015.png)

 > :fire: **DANGER:**
 `S`, `S` and `T` in capital letters **if the right does not exist**.
 #### The sticky-bit

 One of the peculiarities of rights in Linux is that the right to write to a directory also allows deletion of *all* files, owner or not.